Is Fishbowl right for you?

 To leverage this method, you need to maintain detailed records of each product’s entry and exit dates.
 While you could track these dates manually, doing so would create more problems than it would solve.
 Instead, consider adopting an inventory management solution compatible with the FIFO accounting method.

-Applying the FIFO warehousing strategy all starts with the right equipment.
+Applying the FIFO warehousing strategy requires three core components:

-A gravity flow racking or pallet rack system is essential.
-These systems let your teams feed goods into one side of the rack and retrieve them from the other, much like the store shelves that hold cartons of milk and other perishables.
+• Proper racking equipment: Gravity flow or pallet rack systems let your teams feed goods into one side and retrieve them from the other, ensuring oldest stock moves out first.

-You also need to train your staff in the first in, first out principle.
-While the approach is relatively simple, it can take some time for your team to get accustomed to the new stocking strategy.
+• Staff training: While the approach is relatively simple, it can take time for your team to get accustomed to the new stocking strategy.

 The FIFO calculation reveals your COGS.

-To calculate COGS, you need to know two things: the cost of your oldest inventory and the amount of inventory sold.
+To calculate your cost of goods sold, you need to know two things: the cost of your oldest inventory and the amount of inventory sold.
 The cost of inventory sold refers to either the cumulative costs of producing goods, which includes labor, materials, and overhead, or the cost of purchasing finished products you intend to resell.

 Say you purchase 100 units of a product in two batches of 50.
 The first 50 units cost $10 each, and those in the second batch cost $15.
 Batch one’s 50 units are the oldest and have already sold.
-The second set of 50 units hasn’t sold yet, which means you can’t use them in your COGS calculation.
+The second set of 50 units is your ending inventory and can’t be used in your COGS calculation.

 Using the FIFO calculation formula, multiply the amount of inventory sold (50 units) by the cost of those units ($10 each).
 The formula will appear as follows: